 Meditate first

 It’s good to begin with a meditation to get yourself into a relaxed and positive state of mind.
-You might like to try my Positive Thinking track on Insight Timer.
+You might like to try my Connect with your Inner Wisdom on Insight Timer (it’s free).

 Write

-It’s best to do this by hand because it’ll slow you down a little.
-Write out your vision for either five or ten years from now and be as descriptive as possible about all of the different aspects.
+It’s best to do the first version of your vision by hand because it’ll slow you down a little.
+Choose a timeframe of either five or ten years from now and be as descriptive as possible about all of the different aspects.
 If you’re stuck, begin like this.
 “It’s a Saturday afternoon and I’m at home with …”.
-Describe where you’ll be living, what kind of work you’ll be doing, who you’ll be sharing your life with and any creative or sporting pursuits you’ll be engaged in.
+Describe where you’ll be living, what kind of work you’ll be doing, who you’ll be sharing your life with, any creative, sporting or community pursuits you’ll be engaged in.
 Add as much detail as you possibly can.

 Gather the images

-I did two versions of my vision board.
-A ‘cut and paste’ version for my pinboard and and another version for printing.
-For the online images, I dragged photos from Pinterest into the Powerpoint document where it was easy to resize and layer them, then I saved the document as an image file and printed it out in a few different sizes that I put up around the house.
+I did two versions of the visual representation of my vision.
+A ‘cut and paste’ collection of images for the pinboard behind my desk and and another version for printing.
+For the printed version, I found photos on Pinterest and added them to a Keynote document (the Mac version of PowerPoint) so that it was easy to resize and layer the images.
+I saved the document as an image file and printed it out in a few different sizes that I put up around the house.